What’s the one piece of outdoor gear you can’t go without?

 There were plenty of expected answers — ‘shoes’, ‘backpack’ and ‘coffee’ — but also plenty of items that we wish we’d thought of.

-While choosing one piece of gear is nigh on impossible, and you won’t get far without shoes or shorts on, here are some less suspecting bits of kit that’ll massively improve your experience of the outdoors according to you — and us too!
+While choosing one piece of favourite outdoor gear is nigh on impossible, and you won’t get far without shoes or shorts on, here are some less suspecting bits of kit that’ll massively improve your experience of the outdoors according to you — and us too!

 Lifestraw Water Bottle